Skip to main content

 Skip User Reviews

-• Diverse squad customization options with unique squad leaders and equipment.
+• Great squad customization with unique squad leaders, perks, and equipment offering many viable playstyles.

 • story